TheOdinProject/curriculum/rails/active_record_queries.md

 When working with multiple tables, you'll often want to join them together.
 Rails associations often do the heavy lifting of setting up the joins for you if you're working with instances of an object, so you may not need to explicitly use a `#join` right away.

-But if you're running queries on the full data table, like in the Post-Tag grouping example used above, you'll need to use joins to bring together the appropriate tables.
+But if you're running queries like in the Post-Tag-count grouping example used above, you'll need to use joins to bring together the appropriate tables.
 You need to be more careful with how you select data when using joins -- if you are looking for the `:id` column, which table's ID are we asking for?
 You'll find yourself using more explicit strings when joining, e.g. in the example above (copied below) where we specify the `name` attribute of the `tags` table:

     Post.joins(:tags).group("tags.name").count
     # => {"tag1" => 4, "tag2" => 2, "tag3" => 5}